giadainnocenti/FTIR_analyzer/README.md

 1. it would be nice being able to implement the atmospheric suppression into the code.
 It should be failrly easy to code.
 It would be necessary to get the H<sub>2</sub>O vapor and the CO<sub>2</sub> vapor spectra from the NIST.
 Make sure that the number of data points for those spectra is the same than the experimental spectra.
 Convolute the CO<sub>2</sub> and H<sub>2</sub>O spectra by using a linear combination. minimize such convolution and then removed the minimized H<sub>2</sub>O and CO<sub>2</sub> spectrum.
 I think this is also what omnic does when it remove H<sub>2</sub>O and CO<sub>2</sub> with atmospheric suppression.
 2. Adding the possibility of analyzing MES-PSD data that use a non synusoidal perturbation.
+3. Converting the Jupyter Notebook into a web-app working on a local machine (not online for data safety purposes).